open-telemetry/opentelemetry-specification/specification/common/common.md

   - if it is an array of strings, then apply the above rule to each of the values separately,
   - otherwise a value MUST NOT be truncated;
-- set a limit of unique attribute keys, and the limit is set:
+- set a limit of unique attribute keys such that:
   - for each unique attributes key, addition of which would result in exceeding the limit, SDK MUST discard that key/value pair.

-There SHOULD NOT be a log emitted to indicate to the user that an attribute was truncated or discarded.
+There MAY be a log emitted to indicate to the user that an attribute was truncated or discarded.
 To prevent excessive logging, the log MUST NOT be emitted more than once per record on which an attribute is set.